 Abduallah: It’s a tie between 'Winds of Fate' and

 'Darkness Into Light,' but leaning more towards 'Darkness Into Light'

 Eric: 'The Solace Within Me,' 'Darkness Into Light,'

 'Winds of Fate,' 'Echoes in Eternity,' 'Rise Again'

-HOMEGROWN is musivv’s segment dedicated to featuring Emirati artists.
-Features under this segment are eligible for a nomination under this category on The musivv Awards (TMAs) annual recognition.
+EMIRATI is musivv's segment featuring Emirati artists.
+Features under this segment are eligible for a nomination under this category in the Musivv Awards’ annual recognition.